turingschool/backend-curriculum-site/module3/misc/promotion.md

 ### Portfolio

-Each student will prepare a presentation following the requirements outlined in the [Mod 3 Portfolio](./misc/portfolio_requirements) Document.
+Each student will prepare a presentation following the requirements outlined in the [Mod 3 Portfolio](./misc/portfolio_requirements).